Fattorino/MicroEspSocket/README.md

 ## Implementation (In a PlatformIO project)
 1. Download the latest .zip from the release page;
-2. Copy the *ToroEspSockets* folder into the lib folder of your PlatformIO project
+2. Copy the *ToroEspSockets* folder into the lib folder of your PlatformIO project;
 3. ``` #include <ToroEspSocketServer> ``` or/end ``` #include <ToroEspSocketClient> ```

 ## TES_Server example code